Connor-Frank/dotfiles/README.md

 For shell scripts, I recommend dash.
 On Arch Linux you can use [dashbinsh](https://aur.archlinux.org/packages/dashbinsh/) to symlink it to `/bin/sh`.

+## Attributions

+My Neovim config is based on [Chris Chiarulli's](https://github.com/ChristianChiarulli) config, [nvcode](https://github.com/ChristianChiarulli/nvcode).
+I've made some tweaks here and there and I intend to change more of it eventually, but it's mostly his work for now.

+Most of my dwmblocks shell scripts were inspired by (if not copied from) [Luke Smith](https://github.com/LukeSmithxyz).
+His repo with them is [here](https://github.com/LukeSmithxyz/voidrice/tree/master/.local/bin/statusbar) if you want to check them out.

 ## How to install configs

 Make sure to clone submodules, otherwise zsh syntax highlighting won't work: